-Prerequisite: THE 225A with a minimum grade of C. Limitation on Enrollment: Instructor approval required
+Prerequisite: THE 225A with a minimum grade of C.

 THE-225C Production Crew III

 This course will provide an opportunity for intermediate students to participate at a leadership level as members of the production crew of a college production.
 Students will focus on one or more of the following areas during the development of the play: scenery building and painting, stage lighting, make-up, costuming, stage operations, theatrical design, stage management, publicity, and/or house management.